Amourspirit/python_ooo_dev_tools/docs/dev_docs/tute_ss.rst

 True
 >>> Calc.get_sheet_names(wb)
 ('First Sheet', 'Sheet1')
->>>

 >>> Lo.close_doc(wb)
 >>> Lo.close_office()

-You can use the remove_sheet method to remove a sheet from a workbook, **just like you can use it to delete a key-value pair from a dictionary.**
+You can use the remove_sheet() method to remove a sheet from a workbook, similarly to deleting a key-value pair from a dictionary.

 Remember to call the save_doc() method to save the changes after adding sheets to or removing sheets from the workbook.